 Kidneys are a good example of the saying, “you don’t know what you’ve got ‘till it’s gone”.
 This is primarily because most people genuinely do not know they have reached an irreversible loss of kidney function until it is too late.
-You may be wondering how such a drastic decline in kidney function can silently progress under the radar, and in what ways we can help patients with renal dysfunction to still lead highly active and fulfilling lives.
-Well, to answer why and how renal dysfunction typically goes undetected, it is important to first understand what makes the kidneys unique to other aspects of the body.
+You may be wondering how such a drastic decline in kidney function can silently progress under the radar.
+To answer why and how renal dysfunction typically goes undetected, it is important to first understand what makes the kidneys unique to other aspects of the body.

 Your vital organs are all special with their own unique abilities and superpowers.
 For example, the liver is the only organ in your body with the capacity to regenerate itself.
 The key quality to remember when it comes to kidneys is they like to both work together as a team.
-Now working together may not seem as much of a superpower, but it’s incredibly useful because one kidney can compensate for the impaired function of the other kidney.
-Even alone, a single kidney’s working nephrons can also compensate for the loss or degeneration of other nephrons within the organ itself4.
-In fact, the kidneys are so highly adaptable they do a stellar job of making a sinking ship look like it is sailing, but this also means trying to identify declining renal function early to prevent progression of disease can be very challenging… because a ship that is sailing does not look like it is sinking.
-Many patients will find themselves in this position and although we can screen for risk factors, a decline in renal function remains silent and unrecoverable.
+Working together may not seem as much of a superpower, but it is incredibly useful when one kidney compensates for the impaired function of the other kidney.
+Even alone, a single kidney’s working nephrons can also compensate for the loss or degeneration of other nephrons within the organ itself.4 The kidneys are so highly adaptable they do a stellar job of making a sinking ship look like it is sailing, but this also means trying to identify declining renal function early to prevent progression of disease can be very challenging.
+Many patients will find themselves in this position and although we can screen for risk factors, a decline in renal function will likely remain silent and unrecoverable.

-The above figure outlines the differences between acute kidney injury (AKI) and chronic kidney disease (CKD).
+Outlined above are the differences between acute kidney injury (AKI) and chronic kidney disease (CKD).
 Since kidney damage is irreversible, prevention of AKI and CKD is paramount.
-For renal disorders, there is no real cure as therapy is typically supportive and dependent on the etiology1.
-With this in mind, you may be wondering how we can go about being more proactive towards kidney disease.
+For renal disorders, there is no real cure as therapy is typically supportive and dependent on the etiology.1 With this in mind, you may be wondering how we can go about being more proactive towards kidney disease.
 Clinical surveillance is an example of an effort that serves this very cause.
-If we take a look at an implementation of the Nephrotoxic Injury Negated by Just-in-time Action (NINJA) project, we can see a 38% decrease in AKI exposure (estimated 633 cases avoided) and a 64% decrease in AKI (398 cases avoided) due to surveillance providing a timelier approach in identifying AKI2.
-Again, there is no cure for kidney disease so prevention is paramount and clinical surveillance can be an invaluable asset in this area.
-Likewise, although we have medications in place to treat the secondary complications and further progression of CKD, patients who do progress to end stage renal disease will find themselves dependent on dialysis in the absence of a kidney transplant1.
+If we take a look at the Nephrotoxic Injury Negated by Just-in-time Action (NINJA) project, we can see a 38% decrease in AKI exposure (estimated 633 cases avoided) and a 64% decrease in AKI (398 cases avoided) due to surveillance providing a timelier approach in identifying AKI.2